 Books that help develop a mindful parenting attitude

-So I took a deep breath and reminded myself it was only food.
-We agreed that she would eat three bites and them eat another more filling course of fruit and yoghurt.
+So, I took a deep breath and reminded myself it was only food.
+We agreed that she would eat three bites and then eat another more filling course of fruit and yoghurt.

 I sat while she was upset and didn't tell her to stop crying.